Browns–Ravens rivalry: 2008–2018: The Harbaugh/Flacco era

-2018–2021 Mayfield vs. Jackson
+2018–2021: Mayfield vs. Jackson

-After finishing the 2017 season 0–16, the Browns took 2017 Heisman Trophy winning quarterback Baker Mayfield from Oklahoma 1st overall in the 2018 NFL Draft.
+After finishing the 2017 season 0–16, the Browns took 2017 Heisman Trophy winning quarterback Baker Mayfield from Oklahoma 1st overall in the 2018 NFL draft.
 The Ravens took quarterback and 2016 Heisman Winner Lamar Jackson from Louisville in the same draft, #32 overall.

 On October 7, 2018, the Browns defeated the Ravens with a strong defensive performance and 342 passing yards from Mayfield.
 In another overtime game, the Browns and Ravens traded possessions in the extra period until Mayfield drove Cleveland deep into Baltimore territory to set up the game-winning field goal by Greg Joseph.
 In week 17 of that season, the Ravens defeated the Browns 26–24 in Baltimore to clinch the AFC North title with Ravens linebacker C.J.
 Mosley intercepting a pass from Baker Mayfield with just over a minute left to seal the game.
 The Browns were denied their first winning season since 2007 in the defeat.
 This game was the first matchup between Mayfield and Jackson, the latter of whom did not become the Ravens' starter until week 11, replacing Joe Flacco.

 The Browns won the first meeting of the 2019 season 40–25 behind strong play from Mayfield, running back Nick Chubb and the defense.
 The Ravens would win the second meeting of the 2019 season 31–15 in which Baltimore, who already won the AFC North crown earlier in the season, would earn homefield advantage throughout the AFC playoffs.
 With the Ravens win, the Browns were also eliminated from playoff contention and clinched a losing record for the 12th straight season despite being considered a Super Bowl contender by media pundits in the off-season.
 The teams met again to open the 2020 season in Baltimore in which the Ravens beat the Browns 38-6 off a strong performance from Jackson through the air (275 yards, 3 touchdowns and a passer rating of 152.1).

 The highest scoring game in the history of the rivalry came on Monday Night Football December 14, 2020 where both teams combined for nine touchdowns and 89 points.
 The Ravens won 47–42.

 2022–present

-In the 2022 offseason, after the Browns traded for Texans quarterback Deshaun Watson and signed him to a contract extension, Mayfield requested that the team trade him, and sure enough, on July 6, 2022, Mayfield was traded to the Carolina Panthers for a 2024 conditional fifth-round draft pick, while Jackson stayed with the Ravens and turned down a contract extension due to his belief that he could improve and earn more.
-The two teams are set to meet again during the regular season on October 23, 2022 at M&T Bank Stadium in Baltimore, Maryland.
+In the 2022 offseason, after the Browns traded for Houston Texans quarterback Deshaun Watson and signed him to a contract extension, Baker Mayfield requested that the team trade him.
+Mayfield was traded to the Carolina Panthers for a 2024 fifth-round draft pick.

+In the middle of the 2023 season, former Ravens quarterback Joe Flacco became the starter for the Browns after Watson suffered an injury and led Cleveland to a playoff berth.
+However, they lost in the Wild Card round to the Houston Texans.